 So many students struggle with learning difficulties such as dyslexia, auditory processing, comprehension, logical reasoning, visual memory, non-verbal learning, and attention-related issues.
 For such students, a typical classroom can be an exhausting and discouraging environment.
 Because many Christian schools are not equipped to deal with a large variety of these learning issues, students can either fall through the cracks or be forced to attend public schools.
 Even then, student needs are often neglected due to budget constraints, lack of expertise, or inability to adapt to new educational trends and scientific advancement.

-In light of this, SVC has launched a new and innovative program — Foundations!
+In light of this, SVC offers a cutting-edge program to our Elementary and Junior High families — Foundations!

 Foundations is designed to tackle the problem head-on.
 The program allows us to move past the traditional concept of simply managing the symptoms of learning disabilities and, instead, address the root cause of these challenges.
 Each day, our students perform cognitive exercises based on cutting-edge neuroscientific research.
 These exercises have been scientifically proven to strengthen weak cognitive capabilities.
 In other words, the goal of Foundations is to transform the brain, establishing capabilities that did not exist and, thus, beginning to instill a newfound confidence and a love of learning.